Job execution

 The job execution is successful (but see above) if the interpreter return code is 0.

-if it is a function
+if cmd is a function

 In that case, this attribute is called to run the job.